-Snow falls on mountain passes and ski resorts, breaks record and closes schools in Spokane
+Snow falls on mountain passes and ski resorts, breaks record and closes Spokane schools

 Spokane Public Schools have been closed for the day.

+While not as dramatic as the snow in Spokane, Western Washington’s cold overnight lows were remarkable as well, according to the weather service in Seattle.

+The low of 37 degrees at Seattle-Tacoma International Airport marked the first time in 29 years that overnight temperatures dipped below 40 degrees in the first 10 days of October, and it tied for the second-coldest low on Oct.
+9 since measurements began, the weather service tweeted Wednesday.

-As for Western Washington, weather-service meteorologist Samantha Borth said the next couple of days are expected to be sunny and dry but chilly, with overnight lows that could dip down into the 20s for some interior areas such as Olympia.
+Samantha Borth, a meteorologist with the Seattle weather service, said the next couple of days are expected to be sunny and dry but chilly, with overnight lows that could dip down into the 20s for some interior areas such as Olympia.

 A wetter system is approaching, she said, but it looks as if it could fizzle out.